yuanqing/figma-plugins/packages/figma-format-currency/README.md

 ## Commands

-### Change to Explicit Format
+### Format Currency

-Changes currencies in text layers within the selection or on the current page to the Explicit format (eg. $42.00 → $42.00 USD).
+Changes the format and/or locale of currencies in text layers within the selection or on the current page.

-### Change to Short Format

-Changes currencies in text layers within the selection or on the current page to the Short format  (eg. 37,00 € EUR → 37,00 €).
+- Optionally change to Explicit format (eg. $42.00 → $42.00 USD) or Short format (eg. 37,00 € EUR → 37,00 €).

-### Change Locale

-Changes the currency format to a different locale (eg. ¥5,800 JPY in the en-US locale → 5.800 ¥ JPY in the de-DE locale).

-### Fix Currency Format

-Automagically fixes the format of currencies in text layers within the selection or on the current page.
-- Normalizes spaces, the number of significant figures, and separator characters.
-- For negative numbers, ensures that the minus sign is at the beginning of the string.

 ### Convert Currency

-Converts between currencies in text layers within the selection or on the current page.
+Converts currencies in text layers within the selection or on the current page.

 - Optionally round the converted currencies to the nearest 100s and 1000s, so that prices in your design look more “natural”.